macxcool/coolnet.xyz/content/blog/Cephalopods.md

 Like Cuttlefish, Humboldts can change the colour of their skin.
 Red, white and even purple skin make them a bit difficult for those unfamiliar to identify.

 Of course I can't go without mentioning the *Giant* and the *Collosal* Squid.
-I'm looking forward to scientists find a new, larger species just to find out what hyperbolic name they come up with next.
+I'm looking forward to scientists finding a new, larger species just to find out what hyperbolic name they come up with next.

 These are deep ocean squid that are rarely seen, although the marks of their hook-suckered tentacles can be found on the side of their arch-enemy; the sperm whale.